Vincent Patriarca: Italian service and Spanish Civil War

 Out of money and learning that sons of Italian diaspora would receive free training in Italian Air Schools in a bid to bring Italians back to Fascist Italy, he traveled to Rome to take advantage of the offer and start his training.
 There he met Ernesto Monica, becoming fast friends and getting into trouble performing stunts together.

 Upon hearing of Italy's plans to invade Ethiopia, Patriarca was initially uninterested given his American nationality.
 However, eager for action, he later volunteered to fly in the Second Italo-Ethiopian War.
 Largely suffering from heat illness, the only combat he saw was on December 25, 1935, when he suppressed an Ethiopian anti-aircraft gun concealed in a tree by strafing it with his machine guns.

 In August 1936, Patriarca volunteered and was among the first 12 Regia Aeronautica transported to Morocco and then Spain, along with 12 Fiat CR.32 biplanes, to fly for Franco's forces.

 On September 11, 1936, Patriarca along with two other CR.32 pilots intercepted Republican Nieuport Ni-H.52.
 Each Italian pilot scored a kill, with Patriarca shooting down the Ni-H.52 piloted by Britain volunteer Brian Griffin from Escuadrilla Internacional, who was killed, after a brief dogfight.
 Patriarca claimed to be unable to sleep that night, not knowing whether he had killed Griffin.
 In time news came to him that Ernesto Monica had been shot down by Republican Felix Urtubi Ercilla, and told that Monica was tortured by Republican women before being dismembered by horses.

 Patriarca became intent on revenge, and on September 13 while on a patrol with two other CR.32 pilots, Patriarca noticed Vickers Vildebeest being escorted by a pair of Ni-H.52s.
 Despite being signaled by his Captain to let them go, Patriarca flew to intercept and was joined by the other CR.32 pilots.
 The Vildebeests managed to escape, however Italian pilot GianLino Baschirotto shot down a Ni-H.52 that was actually piloted by Felix Urtubi.
 Patriarca, believing the other Ni-H.52 was piloted by Urtubi, collided with it after a dogfight where he had landed shots to set it on fire.
 The Republican pilot, Carlos Colom Moliner, was killed, whereas Patriarca managed to parachute behind Republican lines, where he was captured, saved from summary execution only by showing his American passport.
-He was later sentenced to death, but ultimately saved by pressure from the US State Department, and returned to America in November 1936.
+He was imprisoned and faced possible execution, but was released under pressure from the US State Department, and returned to America in November 1936.